mbbhanuprakash/tapfoods/README.md

-🍽️ TapFood - Online Food Ordering Web App (JSP + Servlets) TapFood is a JSP-based web application for online food ordering, built with Java Servlets, JDBC, and MySQL.
-It allows users to browse restaurants, view menus, manage a cart with real-time AJAX updates, and place orders.
+🍽️ TapFood - Online Food Ordering Web App (JSP + Servlets) TapFood is a JSP-based web application for online food ordering, built using Java Servlets, JDBC, and MySQL.
+It allows users to browse restaurants, view dynamic menus, manage a real-time cart with AJAX, and place or track orders.

 🚀 Features
 👤 User Registration & Login